FSA postponed to its silver jubilee year

 Filmmakers must submit the final version of their entry through FilmFreeway.com for screening at FSA before this date.

 Films must be submitted via online screener ONLY.
 We do not accept DVDs, pen drives or hard drives.

-- Subtitles should be in English and should be over video image area.
-Please DO NOT place
+Subtitles should be in English and should be over video for films in cinemascope

 The festival reserves the right to use up to 10 percent of the entry’s running time for promotional use.
 Production stills, filmmaker bio-sketches and other information submitted in the entry form may also be used for promotional purposes on the web, print, television etc.

 Films submitted in the competitive category are judged by a three-member jury.
 The ‘Ram Bahadur Trophy’ carries a cash prize of USD 2000, while the Runner-Up Award, Debut Film Award and UNICEF-Nepal Award each carry cash prizes of USD 1000.The Best Student Film Award carries a cash prize of USD 500.
 All awards come with citations.
 Selections made by the FSA Jury are final.

 FSA ’21 will select a maximum of 45 films in the competitive category and a varying number in the other categories.

 As in the past, FSA expects to host the maximum number of delegates of selected films.
 Besides attendance in screenings and the camaraderie among filmmakers coming from a spectrum of Southasian societies, November and early December is also a pleasant and culturally vibrant time to be in Kathmandu Valley.
 FSA offers complimentary food and accommodation to delegates, who will have to bear their own travel costs to and from their home countries.